-iPhone can read the contents of the screen to you, even if you don't use VoiceOver.
+iPad can read the contents of the screen to you, even if you don't use VoiceOver.

 Turn on Speak Screen.
-Go to Settings > General > Accessibility > Speech.
+Go to Settings > General > Accessibility > Speech > Speak Screen.

-Have iPhone speak the screen.
+Have iPad speak the screen.
 Swipe down from the top of the screen with two fingers, or ask Siri to "speak screen."
 Use the controls that appear to pause speaking or adjust the rate.